Trinidad Chicken Pelau Recipe

 Mix in the rice, pigeon peas, and pumpkin cubes with the chicken.

-Add in coconut milk and 400 ml of water, stirring to create a soupy mixture and seasoning with salt and pepper to taste.
+Add in coconut milk and 400 ml of water, stirring to create a soupy mixture and season with salt and pepper to taste.

-Increase heat until mixture is boiling and then decrease to a low simmer and cover for 30-45 minutes.
+Increase the heat until the mixture is boiling and then decrease to a low simmer and cover for 30-45 minutes.

 Check-in every 15 minutes to monitor liquid levels and stirring to avoid burning.